objectuser/blog/content/posts/2017-09-19-where-rails-does-the-wrong-thing.md

 Postgres actually receives, not what Rails prints in the logs.

-My conclusion is to almost always use the `where(key: value)` form of statments and to know that inequalities will have an added performance impact.
+My conclusion is to almost always use the `where(key: value)` form of statements and to know that inequalities will have an added performance impact.